Higher-Order Generalized Finite Differences for Variable Coefficient Diffusion Operators: Generalized finite difference method

-Monomial test functions enable us to discretize basic differential operators, such as the Laplace operator $\Delta$ or directional derivatives $\diffp{}{\bvec{v}}$.
-To illustrate our formulation of the GFDM, let us consider the Laplace operator and monomial test functions.
+Monomial test functions enable us to discretize basic differential operators, such as the Laplace operator or directional derivatives.
+To illustrate our formulation of the generalized finite difference method, let us consider the Laplace operator and monomial test functions.
 The reproducibility conditions from \cref{eq:wlsq_reproducibility} read

-where $\bvec{e}_k$ and $\bvec{e}_l$ are the $k$-th and $l$-th standard basis vectors of $\mathbb{N}_0^d$, and $\delta_{kl}$ is the Kronecker delta symbol.
-According to these consistency conditions, the right-hand side $\bvec{b}_i^\Delta$ in \cref{eq:wlsq_optimization_consistency} is independent of $\bvec{x}_i$.
-On the other hand, by expanding the diffusion operator \eqref{eq:diffusion_operator} for a sufficiently smooth diffusivity $\lambda$
+where $\bvec{e}_k$ is the $k$th standard basis vector of $\mathbb{R}^d$.
+According to these consistency conditions, the right-hand side $\bvec{b}_i^\Delta$ in the constraint in optimization problem \eqref{eq:wlsq_optimization} is independent of $\bvec{x}_i$.
+On the other hand, by expanding the diffusion operator \eqref{eq:diffusion_operator} for a sufficiently smooth diffusivity $\kappa$